Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 This album is considered [Shoegaze](https://en.wikipedia.org/wiki/Shoegaze), a genre I had never heard of before.
 As a guest to the genre, I found it quite nice.
 As mentioned, my adulation for the Smiths makes me suceptible to guitars with distortion.
 I'm not sure if it's an element of the genre, or just that this is the first album I have listened to sofar that came out after the year 1985, but the sound is very tight and put-together, it doesn't let you lose focus on it.
 Tightly-wound.

 I quite like *Blue Rev* as an album.
 I think on the marks of giving me something that behaves as an album, Aaron succeeded.
 It's early since listening, but I think right now I would struggle to listen to any of these songs not in order.
 That will probably fade.
 We'll see if *Blue Rev* has staying power in my rotation, but it certainly succeeds as an album.
+The big winner of this album?
+Me!
+I picked at a few of *Alvvways*'s other songs and I'm stealing them.
+I like *Archie Marry Me* and *Dreams Tonite*.
+Maybe I'll listen to those albums in full later on, but until then, we've a backlog to empty!
 ## 5. Fleetwood Mac - Rumours
 ### Where I listened to this: At work
 Jan 9 - My friend KC told me all about *Daisy Jones & the Six* which piqued my interest in this album, as I really like the idea of exploring albums that are snapshots of stories or the lives of people.
 I don't know how close *Daisy Jones* is to *Rumours*, but I love a mess.